JUST-PIX3L/DjangoCollegeApp/README.md

 * Chapter 6 - Adding new Pages with Templates
 * Chatper 7 - Improving our View Code
 * Chapter 8 - Using Datatables
+* Chapter 9 - Django Unit Testing
-* Chapter 9 - Final Code Tidy up and Thoughts
+* Chapter 10 - Using Flake8 to check Python Code Formatting

 One final thing I am not a Developer by any means I am a Testing Consultant with some knowledge of basic Development, so while you might be following this series to learn so am I. I would just like to take people along this journey with me.
 If there are other topic that are of interest to you then please do reach out and let me know we may be able to incorporate that in future training sessions.